-- Delivering the lectures in the form of presentation using advanced technologies devices such as smart board. - Video-conferencing for lectures that will be sought from experts belonging to overseas reputed institutions - Case-studies and Review questions
+- Delivering the lectures in the form of presentation using advanced technologies devices such as smart board. - Case-studies and Review questions

-<50 Marks in all 50< Your Marks < 59 60 < Your Marks < 75 Your Marks ≥ 75 Reappear II Class I Class Distinction
+< 50 Marks in all 50 < Marks < 59 60 < Marks < 75 Marks ≥ 75 Reappear II Class I Class Distinction

-Assessment & Evaluation: Student evaluation is based on exams, assignments, reviews and class participation.
+Assessment & Evaluation: Student evaluation is based on exams, assignments, reviews, seminars and class participation.
 The grade allocation is as follows:

-Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks

-Two, 3 hour test for Assignments, Three Hour examination for 75 Marks.
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two,3 hour test for 75 Assignments, Reviews and Three Hour examination for 75 marks and then is Seminars for 10 Marks Marks. converted to 15 marks

-75 marks and then Reviews and

-is converted to 15 Seminars, fo or 10

-marks Marks